 How can I prevent a panic attack from happening?

 Historically, panic attacks have been treated with a combination of exposure therapy and medications known as benzodiazepines.
 In general, exposure therapies involve incrementally exposing an individual with panic disorder to stimuli that may trigger a panic attack.
-Our providers at High and Grounded acknowledge that these types of therapies, although effective, can be stressful for patients.
+Our providers at High and Grounded Wellness acknowledge that these types of therapies, although effective, can be stressful for patients.
 As such, our providers make sure that our patients are well-resourced with additional tools to help them with affect regulation such as mindfulness and good self-care.

-Our providers at High and Grounded maintain a judicious approach to medication management.
+Our providers at High and Grounded Wellness maintain a judicious approach to medication management.
 We take into account the risks and benefits of medications, and this includes the risk of addiction and forming dependency.
 As such, we are mindful when using medications such as benzodiazepines.
-Medications such as Selective serotonin reuptake inhibitors (SSRIs) are a much safer alternatives in treating panic disorders and can decrease the severity and frequency of panic attacks.
+Medications such as selective serotonin reuptake inhibitors (SSRIs) are a much safer alternatives in treating panic disorders and can decrease the severity and frequency of panic attacks.
 Other medications that can be effective in treating panic disorders include buspirone (Buspar), neurontin (Gabapentin), and propranolol (Inderal).